Additional notes (click to expand)

 Parkinson, John (1640) 'Theatrum Botanicum' London, Thomas Cotes 1652

 I tasted the berries in November 2016 in company of Dan Scott from Woodlands TV and both of us found them quite sweet for a few seconds.
 The taste then turned to being most unpleasant, peppery with the intensity of chilli powder.
 Salivating profusely and spitting it out made no difference to the residual unpleasant taste, so I drank a mug of black coffee.
 Normally I find this bitter, but it tasted of sweet milky coffee.
 It appears that the chemicals in the fruit have the same property in altering the proteins in the taste buds to cause a distortion of the sense of taste as 'Miracle berry' from Synsepalum dulcificum.
 This has a chemical in it called miraculin with similar properties (without the terrible taste) which binds to taste buds and makes sour/acid foods (like lemons) taste sweet.
+Prof Dayan also tried them later and agreed.

 Henry Oakeley, Nov 2016 anecdote